taranis-ai/taranis.ai/content/en/docs/getting-started/07_background-jobs.md

 When `workers` is `down`, check the `collector`, `workers`, and `cron` containers or deployments first, then inspect worker logs for bad `WORKER_TYPES`, invalid API keys, Redis authentication failures, or failed bot service calls.

+## Task failures

+The task and Failed Jobs views report terminal RQ failures: unhandled task exceptions, job timeouts, and killed workhorse processes.
+Failed Jobs includes RQ's exception detail when it is available.

+A queued job without a worker, a late schedule, or a blocked queue is an operational liveness problem, not a recorded task failure.
+Check `/api/health`, the worker containers, and Redis connectivity before treating it as a failed task.

 ## Scheduled jobs

 Collectors and bots use cron-like schedules.
 Core stores managed schedule definitions in Redis, and the `cron` service reconciles those definitions with enabled sources and bots.
 Changing a collector or bot schedule does not require restarting the workers.